Title: Associate Professor of Music

 Building: FAC 1215 (Center for the Musical Arts)

-- Doctor of Music Art, The Catholic University of America
+- Doctor of Musical Arts in Composition, The Catholic University of America

 - Master of Music in Composition (Stage Music Emphasis), The Catholic University of America

-Dr. Gullings completed his D.M.A. in Composition at The Catholic University of America, where he was also the first recipient of their unique Stage Music Emphasis masters degree.
+Gullings completed his D.M.A. in Composition at The Catholic University of America, where he was also the first recipient of their unique Stage Music Emphasis master's degree.
 He holds a Bachelor of Music degree in Theory/Composition from Concordia College in Moorhead, MN.
 He enjoys running, home brewing, and spending time with his wife Terra and their dogs Ollie and Buddy.